 - In a mixing bowl, stir almond flour, quick oats, almond milk, maple syrup, and almond extract until smooth.
 It won't be too thick, a bit liquid, that's normal.

 - Pour into the prepared pan.
+Rest 10 minutes to give time to the fibers in oats to absorb the liquid.
 Meanwhile, make the topping.

 - In a small bowl, stir all the almond paste ingredients until they form a thick paste that resembles marzipan.
 If too dry, add some almond milk.
 It should be thick like a paste but not crumbly.